 If you’re struggling financially, chances are you know how important it is to pay your bills even if you’ve been unable to do so.
-The truth is paying your bills should be a priority, but there comes a time when paying your debts could work against you.
+The truth is paying your bills should be a priority.
+However, there comes a time when paying your debts could work against you.
 How is that?

 If your financial situation is dire enough that you’re considering bankruptcy, paying off your debts right before filing can be detrimental to your situation.
-There are debtors who decide to pay off a credit card or other debt right before filing, assuming it will make their situation heading into bankruptcy better, but that’s not the case.
+There are debtors who decide to pay off a credit card or other debt right before filing.
+They assume it will make their situation heading into bankruptcy better, but that’s not the case.

 Keep in mind, just because you “catch up” or pay off the debt you owe on a credit card doesn’t mean you’ll be able to use that card once you file for bankruptcy, so if this is your strategy, you’ll want to think again.
 Bankruptcy does not permit you to keep and use a credit card just because it’s up-to-date or paid off.
 As a matter of fact, most credit card companies close your account as soon as you file for bankruptcy, even if you do not list them as a creditor when you file.